mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Delete Variables
 The variable can be deleted, but this operation is only applicable if the objective function is either affine or quadratic.
-To achieve this, you can utilize the [`delete`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.delete) function provided by the JuMP package, as demonstrated below:
+To achieve this, we can utilize the [`delete`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.delete) function provided by the JuMP, as demonstrated below:
 ```@example ACOptimalPowerFlow
 JuMP.delete(analysis.jump, newVariable)
 ```